dalalsunil1986/Hato/README.md

 **Warning** : You should have knowledges on Operating System Developpment before contribute.

 For more informations, check this discord server : (In construction...)

+# Maindo

+Hāto is the base of Maindo Operating System

++ What is Maindo ?

+Maindo (spirit in japanesse) is a 64 bits operating system.
+It's just a simple OS :)

 **Thank you for your contribution and see you next time !**